cuhk-eda/dr-cu/README.md

 #### Run with a Wrapping Script

-Instead of running the binary directly, you may also use a wrapping script `run_clean.py` to save typing and do more things:
+Instead of running the binary directly, you may also use a wrapping script `run_clean.py` to save typing and do more:
 ~~~
 $ cd run
 $ ./run_clean.py 8s -p ../toys/
 ~~~

 If Innovus® has been properly installed in your OS, an evaluation can be launched by
 ~~~
 $ ./run_clean.py 8s -s eval -p ../toys/
 ~~~
-In the end, an evaluation result table will be printed in the terminal.
+In the end, a result table will be printed in the terminal.

-Furthermore, the routing result can be visualized by
+Furthermore, the solution can be visualized by
 ~~~
 $ ./run_clean.py 8s -s view -p ../toys/
 ~~~
-It will give something like:
+which gives:

 ![ispd18_sample.solution.png](/toys/ispd18_sample/ispd18_sample.solution.png)